Extensive support for self guided Via Ferrata

 Our Ideas & Information Files – These files are available to you throughout your stay.
 We document up to 20 of our favourite Via Ferrata routes – tried and tested gems that have enthralled our guests over the years.

-The Benefits of Office Hour – Office Hour offers so much to Via Ferrata enthusiasts.
+The Benefits of Via Ferrata Office Hour – Office Hour offers so much to Via Ferrata enthusiasts.
 Firstly, over a drink you can chat with our Via Ferrata hosts and glean information about the routes, of which they have first-hand knowledge.
 Secondly, you can refer to the many maps and guide books, which are dotted about, as well as our Ideas & Information Files which document many classic local routes.
 Thirdly, you will meet with other guests wanting to do similar routes as you and perhaps team up accordingly.
-Also, each Monday and Thursday we host a separate Office Hour specifically for people with an interest in Via Ferrata, which will certainly have positive repercussions for you.
 Fourthly, you can borrow easy-to-carry Route Laminates to carry with you on the Via Ferrata of your choice.
 Finally, there is the ‘Via Ferrata of the Day’…

 Quick and hassle-free kit hire – We have good and long-standing relationships with local suppliers of Via Ferrata kit rental in both Badia and Corvara.
 Scroll down for more information on kit.

 Daily access to up-to-date weather reports – Essential for planning days on the Via Ferrata

 Guided Via Ferrata in the Dolomites

 - Small group sizes limited to four plus an English-speaking, qualified mountain guide

 - You will be roped together & moving as a group with the guide

 - Collett’s guests get favourable guiding rates which include transport and the provision of kit